Etaizil/NN_binary_classification_numpy/README.md

 The network trains on the **sign language hand digits** dataset and evaluates its classification performance. **Loss and accuracy** are plotted throughout both the training and testing processes.
 Each run starts training from scratch, as the model is not saved after training.

+For further details on the model design and results, please refer to the attached report, which provides a comprehensive analysis of the entire project.

+---

+Feel free to reach out if further clarification is needed!

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.